Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 Part 5.
 Interpreting IQ Scores

-Beyond a single IQ score, most standardized tests also provide percentile rankings and interpretation categories like:
+Beyond a single score, most standardized tests also provide percentile rankings and interpretation categories like:

 • 130+ – Very superior / Highly advanced